 In addition to hard skills, a guide training program will emphasize the importance of guest relations.
 Many people organize an entire vacation around a river rafting trip.
 Raft guides are responsible for maintaining a positive attitude and environment for their guests.
 The job involves managing group dynamics, instructing paddling technique and entertaining guests.
 Therefore, river raft guide jobs naturally build customer service skills required in many fields of employment.

-Raft and kayak guides spend their work day interacting with the wilderness, exercising in the fresh air and being around people.
-They may sleep under the desert's stars or swim in cool mountain streams daily.
+Raft and kayak guides spend their workday interacting with the wilderness, exercising in the fresh air and being around people.
+They may sleep under the desert’s stars or swim in cool mountain streams daily.
 Ideally, raft guides are those who wish to build solid leadership skills in the outdoors.
-Everyday, they use their minds and bodies to plan and execute a successful river trip, giving each of their guest the gift of an outdoor adventure.
+Every day, they use their minds and bodies to plan and execute a successful river trip, giving each of their guests the gift of an outdoor adventure.

 What Do River Raft Guides Do?

 They organize gear and outfit their guests.
 They teach their guests basic paddling skills while using more technical skills to safely maneuver a raft down class I-V rapids.
 They prepare tasty and well-presented meals.
 And at the end of the day, they celebrate this extraordinary experience with their guests and co-workers.